erhenry88/Emily-Henry-s-Portfolio/README.md

 - A C++ example of a binary search tree.

 Final Project Prolog Quicksort
--A prolog language version of the sorting method quicksort.
+-A Prolog language version of the sorting method quicksort.

+Module 8 Final Project
+- Python pandas progam
+- takes a csv file of weather data and formats as well as gathers statistics about the weather data.